swarmfund/sv-voting-mvp/README.md

 #### Node Version

 in addition to the yarn issue we also had issues with node v8.9.4.
 If you have trouble try v6.9.1.

+#### Webpack 4

+Some troubles exist with webpack 4 and the loaders used by elm and purescript.

+elm-webpack-loader is pinned to a commit for the mean time to get around this.
+It should be removed once the loader itself is fixed.